MileHacker Logo

 Moroccan cuisine is known for its depth of flavor, a legacy of centuries of business and cultural exchange.
 Oujda, in the Oriental region, shares many staples with Morocco but features subtle regional variations.

-Amazigh influence is seen in couscous and tagines, while Arab and Andalusian elements contribute to sophisticated spice use and sugary-savory combinations.
+Amazigh influence shows up in couscous and tagines, while Arab and Andalusian elements contribute to sophisticated spice use and sweet-savory combinations.
 The region's agricultural richness influences ingredient quality.

 Ingredients & Flavors